RafaelPanisset/WorkoutBot/README.md

 ## Acknowledgments

 This project was inspired by my passion for fitness and my desire to create useful software tools.
-I would like to thank the developers of the `telebot` and `python-telegram-bot` libraries for making it easy to create Telegram chatbots using Python.
+I would like to thank the developers of the `telebot` library for making it easy to create Telegram chatbots using Python.